websanova/websanova.github.io/jquery-max-character-counter-plugin.md

 ### Set Multiple Elements

 We can also use the methods above to set multiple fields at the same time.
-As long as there is a matching "_counter" id it will use it.
+As long as there is a matching `_counter` id it will use it.

 ~~~
 <textarea id="field1" class="field"></textarea>